DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-4-ect-self-study-activities.md

 Identify parts of a forthcoming lesson where explicit modelling is required.
 Develop a script for sharing your implicit thought processes in a way that makes your thoughts clear and explicit to the pupils.
 Have you made any common assumptions around concepts that may need to be explicitly highlighted to pupils?

-Have a look again at Christine’s Year 1 science lesson for an example of a script.
+Have a look again at Christine's Year 1 science lesson for an example of a script.

 ### 2. Practical activity